lateus/pokem/DOC.md

 ```c
 int convertSOSMail(const char *SOSPassword, int item, char *resultAOKMail, char *resultThankYouMail)
 ```
 This function takes the SOS Mail password `SOSPassword` and converts it into an A-OK Mail and a Thank-You Mail, writting the respective passwords in `resultAOKMail` and `resultThankYouMail`.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 This function must be used in order to convert a SOS Mail into an A-OK Mail and a Thank-You Mail, it's the best approach.

 ----------